helium/HIP/0042-beacon-witness-ratio-witness-reward-limit.md

 # Motivation
 [motivation]: #motivation

+Twofold:

-To ensure that hotspot owners are motivated to not just prioritize witnessing but also to beacon.
+1. To ensure that hotspot owners are motivated to build a fully working IoT network.
+Both witnessing and beaconing are essential.
+2. To combat recent gaming that has been observed.

 # Summary
 [summary]: #summary